gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Finally, the most minimal midsoles will only provide stability across the very front of your shoe, just underneath of your toe tips.
 This puts the highest demand on your feet, since you’ll now have to use strength for every aspect of keeping them stable while standing on smaller edges.
 On the other hand, not only will you have a very easy time smearing, you’ll be able to feel nearly every ripple under your feet, have the outsole conform to it for maximum friction, and even use your toes to grab and pull on small surface ripples.
+Some shoes even eschew the midsole altogether, relying only on the outsole, tensioning, and rand to provide a slight bit of stability around the frontmost edge.

 #### Toebox

 <!-- -->
 The toebox is the front part of the shoe that houses – unsurprisingly – your toes.
-Since we are stepping with the tips of our toes, it is a very important part of a good fit.
+Since we are stepping with this frontmost point of the shoe, it is a very important part of a good fit.

 One factor of the toe box is which toe profile it fits well.
 Different manufacturers give different amounts of guidance on this, but it’s worth keeping in mind that a very pointy shoe might not do well on feet that don’t have much length difference between the toes, and vice versa.